 Reverend Dr. H.B.
 Sampson, III was installed on September 19, 2010,

-as the tenth Pastor of Mount Horeb Baptist.
+as the eleventh Pastor of Mount Horeb Baptist.
 During his tenure as Pastor,

 Mount Horeb Baptist Church has experienced a significant increase